syntevo/docs/src/SmartGit/HowTos/Debugging-JSON-connections.md

         output file for the failed operation in the error message

 8.  check the debug output directory for sent and received JSON objects:
-    -   for a single request, there may be `in.pretty` and `in.raw` files containing the received content, an `out` file containing the sent content and an `err` file containing the received error;
+    -   for a single request, there may be an `in` files containing the received content, an `out` file containing the sent content and an `err` file containing the received error;
 	there may also be several `graphql.*`-files
     -   all files belonging to the same request will be labeled by a